eafflu/runtime/README.md

 **What do they do?**

-# Step 4 - Adding A Background
+# TODO 4 - Adding A Background

-Include the script `js/view/background.js` by adding the following code to the `<head>` element of `index.html`

-    <script src="js/view/background.js"></script>

-Modify `index.html` at `TODO 2` to call our newly included code.
+Modify `init.js` at `TODO 4` to call our newly included code.
 You will need to supply the appropriate arguments to the function.

 ```js
 var background = opspark.makeBackground(app,ground);